 Does your document management system integrate well with your business intelligence (BI) tools?
 Your DMS or ECM needs to work seamlessly with the BI tools, so users can easily organise, extract and analyse the required data, and then report on the results and insights.

-Having an integrated document management and data analytics process can help you realise the full potential of both systems, provide better business insights, and achieve higher return on investment (ROI).
+Having an integrated document management and data analytics process can help you realise the full potential of both systems, provide better business insights, and achieve a higher return on investment (ROI).

 5. Educate and train staff